kreatolinux/src/man/kpkg.conf.5.md

 ## OPTIONS
 * cc: Set the CC environment variable when the package is building.
 Defaults to gcc.
+* cxx: Set the CXX environment variable when the package is building.
+Defaults to g++.

 ## REPOSITORIES
 * repoDirs: Repository directories.
 Must line up with repoLinks.
 Seperate by space.